 Students interested in applying for admissions to PCP should complete the registration form located on this website.
 Should you have any questions, please contact Pillsbury College Prep at 507-214-2200 or via email at email@example.com.

 Upon review of courses and grades, we develop a Graduation Plan.
 We outline the courses the student will be required to complete to meet the U.S. Graduation Standard.
-PCP contacts the student to select the courses for enrollment.
-The student can enroll in as many, or as few, additional required courses as they desire.
-We recommend a maximum of six courses in a semester, with two of these classes being accredited electives from PCP.
-After school and weekend high school accredited electives are fun.
+PCP works with the student to select courses each semester.
+The student can enroll in as many additional required courses as they desire.
+We require a minimum of six courses in a semester.
+After school and weekend activities are fun and often educational.
 Extracurricular activities are designed to promote personal growth and expand interests.

 Each academic course is a semester course and is individually paced.
 PCP will have all students strive to complete this program within 18 weeks each semester.
-Students will attend required academic classroom instruction six (6) hours per day, Monday – Friday.
-If needed, study hall and tutoring activities will be available after school and weekends, to ensure students are on target and are excelling.
-The program supports an open enrollment policy, which means that students can enroll in courses at any time.
-Students have 24/7 access to course and technical support via an internet connection and regularly-scheduled interaction with individual teachers via e-mail, video chat, text, instant messaging and telephone for each on-line course in addition to the classroom teachers.
+Students will attend required academic classroom instruction six (6.5) hours per day, from 8:30 to 3:00 Monday – Friday.
+If needed, study hall and tutoring activities will be available after school and weekends.

 What are the fees associated with this academic program?

-All costs are covered in the Pillsbury Boarding School fees and include four academic classes and two PCP after class accredited elective.
-If additional academic courses are desired, the cost is $685 per semester course.
-A maximum of six academic courses per semester is allowed.
+All costs are covered in the Pillsbury Boarding School fees and include four academic classes.
+If additional academic courses are desired, there may be an additional cost, depending on the course.

-Yes.
-The credits are nationally accredited and curriculum courses taken at PCP are transferable to another school.
-At the completion of each course in which the student has enrolled, an official transcript is issued to the student indicating the course and the grade earned.
-How many credits are required to meet Graduation Standards?
-Currently, a student is required to complete 23 Carnegie units of Credit as follows (each Unit = 2 semesters): 4 Carnegie Units of Language Arts; 4 Carnegie Units of Science; 4 Carnegie Units of Math; 3 Carnegie Units of Social Studies; 2 Carnegie Units of Modern Foreign Language; 1 Carnegie Unit of Fine Arts; ½ Carnegie Unit of Physical Education (1 semester); ½ Carnegie Unit of Health (1 semester); 4 Carnegie Units of Electives (other PE Classes, Geography, Music, other Art Classes, etc.)
+Currently, a student is required to complete 23 Carnegie units of Credit as follows (each Unit = 2 semesters): 4 Carnegie Units of Language Arts; 4 Carnegie Units of Science; 4 Carnegie Units of Math; 3.5 Carnegie Units of Social Studies; 2 Carnegie Units of Modern Foreign Language; 1 Carnegie Unit of Fine Arts; ½ Carnegie Unit of Physical Education (1 semester); ½ Carnegie Unit of Health (1 semester); 3.5 Carnegie Units of Electives (other PE Classes, Geography, Music, other Art Classes, etc.)

 Are Advanced Placement (AP) Courses Offered?